 • Garlic – Freshly pressed garlic combines beautifully with vegan butter for an amazing flavor.

-• Nutritional Yeast - A little bit of nutritional yeast helps give a cheesy flavor to the sauce.
+• Nutritional Yeast – A little bit of nutritional yeast helps to give a cheesy flavor to the sauce.

 • Lemon – Fresh lemon juice adds a nice citrus balance to the sauce.